-In addition, students will be working on professional development.
-Students shall demonstrate that professional development within the units of study, according to the exit levels described in the assessment model for professional development (see Appendix 4).
+In addition, the student works on professional development.
+The student demonstrates professional development within the educational units according to the final levels described in the assessment model for professional development (see appendix 4).

 Appendix 2 Minor regulations of the programme minors